 Skip to main content

 With options like these, it's easy to make being environmentally conscious a lifestyle choice.
-Photos: (clockwise from left) Instagram/@august_society, @angchinmoh_funeraldirectors, @yoursustainablestore and @ittakesballs
+IMAGES: (clockwise from left) Instagram/@august_society, @angchinmoh_funeraldirectors, @yoursustainablestore and @ittakesballs

 Take An Eco-Friendly Cue From...
 A Funeral Parlour And Swimwear?